plusserver/docs/content/en/container/managed-kubernetes/tutorials/_index.md

 weight: 3
 date: 2023-02-21
 description: >
-  Anleitungen zur optimalen Nutzung der plusserver Kubernetes Engine
+  Instructions for optimal use of the plusserver Kubernetes Engine
 ---